Handong Global University

-To graduate, a student must complete 130 credits, including 66 credits for majors, 27 credits of basic general studies, 20 credits of global general studies, 12 credits of Korean language, 17 credits of optional courses.
-And 6 semesters of chapel attendance, mandatory courses in leadership training, and social services are included in basic general studies category.

 History

 The university was founded in December 1994.
 The founder, Song Tae-Hun, was an owner of a medium-sized company, and donated land and funds to establish a Christian university.
-He invited Dr. Kim Young-Gil to be the first president.
-Dr. Kim was a Christian leader, and had formerly worked as a research scientist at NASA and also as a professor at Korea Advanced Institute of Science and Technology (KAIST).
+He invited Kim Young-gil, a Christian leader who was formerly a NASA research scientist and a professor at Korea Advanced Institute of Science and Technology (KAIST).

-The university faced many challenges in the beginning.
-The founder's company went bankrupt while President Kim was recruiting the first professors and students.
+The founder's company went bankrupt while Kim was recruiting the first professors and students.
 The university also met local opposition from Pohang citizens who expected the university to serve primarily Pohang residents.
-When it became known that the university would be a Christian university, recruiting students from all over Korea, many Pohang residents opposed the establishment of the university.
-This led to lawsuits, and in one of these suits, President Kim was accused of having used government subsidies for purposes which had not been officially approved.
-He was acquitted and freed after spending 56 days in prison.
+When it became known that the university would be a Christian university, recruiting students from all over Korea, many Pohang residents opposed its establishment.
+This led to lawsuits, in one of which Kim was accused of having used government subsidies for purposes which had not been officially approved.
+He was acquitted after spending 56 days in prison.

-Due to the shortage of finances, the university faced many crises of bankruptcy.
-President Kim and the vice-president visited churches and met Christians both in Korea and abroad to ask for donations.
-The pastor of Onnuri Community Church (Seoul) became the chairman of the Handong University board, which helped to establish a long relationship between the two institutions.
-President Kim himself donated his severance pay from KAIST.
-Many professors worked without payment for several months.
-Evaluated by the Ministry of Education as reformative in education, Handong won government educational projects, and the university was financially able to operate.

-With computer courses and English courses, the university became popular among recruiters of large corporations.
-In 2007, Handong University joined the University Twinning and Networking (UNITWIN) program, an initiative of UNESCO.
+In 2007 Handong University joined the University Twinning and Networking (UNITWIN) program, an initiative of UNESCO.
 The university was selected as an “Advanced College Education (ACE)” institution by the Korean Ministry of Education in 2010 and 2011.
-Building on its work with UNITWIN, it was also nominated as one of the 10 United Nations Academic Impact (UNAI) hub universities in 2010.
+It was nominated as one of the 10 United Nations Academic Impact (UNAI) hub universities in 2010.
 As the UNAI global hub for capacity-building in higher education, the university broke ground in 2017 for the Ban Ki-moon Global Education Institute (GEI).

-In 2014, Dr. Chang Soon-Heung was inaugurated as the second president of Handong Global University.
-After President Chang assumed office, he announced new primary objectives for the university, framed as “Ten World-Changing Projects,”.
+In 2014, Chang Soon-Heung became the second president and announced new primary objectives for the university, framed as “Ten World-Changing Projects,”.